department-of-veterans-affairs/vagov-content/pages/decision-reviews/board-appeal/after-board-appeal-decision.md

       Mark your calendar
     </h4>
     <p class="usa-alert-text">
-      You have <b>120 days</b> from  the date on your decision letter to file a Court Appeal.
+      You have <b>120 days</b> from  the date on your decision to file a Court Appeal.
       <br>
       <b>Note</b>: A Court Appeal must be filed with the Court, not with VA.
     </p>